Paskapoo Slopes offer unique hiking opportunities near COP in NW Calgary, Alberta, Canada.

-A mountain biking trail sign near trail beginning is of some benefit for the general layout of major trails but I soon discover these bicycle routes, with interesting names like Jaw Bone and Squatter, represent a small portion of the complex labyrinth of paths interlacing the rolling grassland and forest on Paskapoo Ridge.
+A mountain biking trail sign near trail beginning is of some benefit for the general layout of major trails but these bicycle routes, with interesting names like Jaw Bone and Squatter, represent only a small portion of the complex labyrinth of paths interlacing the rolling grassland and forest on Paskapoo Ridge.

-There is a nearly endless selection of trail possibilities as I climb towards the ski jumps beside snow-sculptured grassland bordered by stubby forest and the occasional tall evergreen tree.
+There is a nearly endless selection of trail possibility as the rolling ascent continues towards the ski jumps beside snow-sculptured grassland bordered by stubby forest and the occasional tall evergreen tree.

 Along the way, an occasional trail marker shows current location along the selection of mountain biking circuits.
 It is a popular summer trail system for mountain biking by individuals or groups.

-Trails rollercoaster up and over grassy hills into valleys with streams.
+Trails roller coaster up and over grassy hills into valleys with streams.
 Often the trails are bordered by stubborn, old, wooden fence posts, frequently standing at precarious angles, feigning determination to maintain some semblance of dignity in the struggle to support rusty and tangled strands of barbed wire from days long gone.

 Evidence of summer mountain biking activity rests at trail side in anticipation of summer trails free of snow and ice.

-The final stretch of trail, leading to the west end of the ski jumps at Canada Olympic Park, is through trailside trees draped over to form a tunnel.
+The final stretch of trail, leading to the west end of the ski jumps at Canada Olympic Park, is through trail side trees draped over to form a tunnel.

-Another rusty wreck, this time an overturned truck at trailside, seems to be functioning as a geographical or property line marker.
+Another rusty wreck, this time an overturned truck at trail side, seems to be functioning as a geographical or property line marker.

 The thick, knotted, yellow rope attached to the large concrete block may be waiting patiently for summer adventure campers to make a rope-assisted descent of the steep grade below.
 The plentiful number of oddities here fires up the imagination.

-Soon, great views of the Calgary City skyline.
+Soon, great views of the Calgary City skyline begin to unfold.
 Another colorful view is the Alberta Children's Hospital near the University of Calgary complex in Calgary's northwest.

-Near the end, a short distance off the road, I discover a rusty, old, conveyor ramp across a ditch surrounded by dense brush.
-It appears it may have been an old dig or mining operation of some kind.
+Near the end, a short distance off the road, a rusty, old, conveyor ramp across a ditch surrounded by dense brush appears like it may have been an old dig or mining operation of some kind.
 So many mysteries.